 The AI/ML application may optimize the end-to-end latency (e.g., to achieve latency below 1s) or the expected accuracy level of the inference result (e.g., to achieve image recognition precision of 99%) by modifying the model.
 The desired latency and/or accuracy level can therefore impact the size of the AI/ML model to be distributed.
 This can be done by:

-- optimizing the model accuracy and latency for on-device execution.
+- optimizing the model accuracy and latency for on-UE execution.
 The model accuracy and execution latency are known, and the optimization may result in bandwidth saving.

 - compressing the model for reducing the bandwidth usage and improving the delivery latency.
 This may affect the accuracy of the model.